stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 14. As language-concept-space puzzles, how would the introduction of 'immaterial' story-items for characters affect room-puzzle performance of player-characters, e.g. helping or harming overall performance.
 E.g. Would having a story-item relevant to a character in a chest (even if that had no mechanical function) improve that characters' performance?
 (Even if a first step of demonstrating some kind of quasi-motivational-story-mechanism effect works, clearly 'explaining' how this works may be infeasible.
 But various further tests around this could be very interesting.)

+#### Suggested Activities for 'students' of any age or level:
+1. Have a team play through a game, most likely starting with an easiest difficulty-level.

+The instructor/researcher may take the role of a human DM/GM/Guide to walk them through the steps and tools and answer questions, and to more closely observe participant behavior (including UI/UX elements).

+Depending on what is available, this could use only pencil and paper, or only black/white board, or it could be a mix of computer, chess-set, pen and paper, blackboard, etc., depending on what is available and on what is most helpful for those users.

 # Appendix 2: Details & Discussion